Lexus IS (XE20): Concept cars

 Lexus has built a handful of concept and one-off models based on the IS.
 Aftermarket tuners, such as Wald International and FiveAxis, have also produced several one-off IS models, which have been part of the manufacturer's auto show exhibits.

 IS F Racing Concept (2008)

 At the 2008 Tokyo Auto Salon, the IS F Racing Concept was shown.
 Few details were released at the show, other than that the concept was the work of chief engineer Yukihiko Yaguchi who built the concept "just for fun", to show "true driving pleasure", and exhibit a potential IS F race car.
 The IS F Racing Concept had larger fenders, wheels, and spoilers, in a similar manner as DTM racing cars.
 Reports at the event suggested that the vehicle was not planned for actual racing; rather instead different IS F models were being prepared for racing.
-Other reports following the car's unveiling also alleged that the car was actually a rebodied Opel Vectra C DTM race car.
+Other reports following the car's unveiling also alleged that the car was actually a rebodied Opel Vectra GTS V8 DTM race car.

 The IS F later made its racing debut in VLN competition (see Lexus IS (XE20) in motorsport).